valterbarros/flappybird-multiplayer/README.md

 Add other things is yet necessary like login system, etc.

 # Structure
-All css and js code lives in frontend path, the copile is made with webpack using webpacker gem to facilite my life.
+All css and js code lives in frontend path, the compile is made with webpack using webpacker gem to facilite my life.

 # To run you will need
 ``` bash